 2. Choose the footer that supports your website strategy.
 There are 5 footer types available:

-- A footer with columns of links which offers detailed navigation around your website
+- A footer with columns of links that offers detailed navigation around your website.

 You can customize each of these footer types.